apac-ml-tfc/forecast-poc/README.md

 To get started simply open `Creating_and_Evaluating_Related_Time_Predictors.ipynb` this will be the last section of the POC that is guided and the rest will be an exploratory analysis to determine the value of any improvements.

+## Next Steps

+The next step is to either compare the results from Forecast against a previous approach and determine which one is more performant, if Forecast is more performant or there is no existing system then the path to production is determining how to integrate the results with planners, analysts, or other software solutions.
+The data again is exportable in JSON or CSV so it is easy to develop automated procedures for this integration.